yuhko-msft/microsoft-graph-docs/api-reference/beta/api/messagetrace-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Message tracing is one of the tools used by administrators to monitor the email messages flowing through Office 365 for their organization.
+Message tracing is one of the tools used by administrators to monitor the email messages flowing through Microsoft 365 for their organization.
 It provides the admin basic information about the messages:
 - Message ID
 - Sender and Recipients
 - Subject
 - Message datetime
 - Message status

 This API allows the administrator to search for messages using various search criteria for messages for the past 10 days.
 It also provides detailed message trace event details for a specific message and recipient.
-The data is returned as a list of [messageTrace](../resources/messagetrace.md) objects.
+The data is returned as one or more [messageTrace](../resources/messagetrace.md) objects.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).